ShaneCurcuru/slides/apachecon/WhoPaysForFoundations-ApacheConAtHome2021.md

 So, what do you think of my thesis now?

 At least half of contributions to major projects are effectively funded, by companies paying their staff, or by integrators or agencies doing paid work for clients.

 ---
-template: logorb
-# Direct or indirect contributions?

-- Direct contributions
-  - Code, cloud credits, services
-  - Committed by corporate employees or individuals

-- Indirect contributions
-  - Company hiring consultant to contribute

-- Funding
-  - Sponsoring Foundation or project directly

-???
-Let's review how you can contribute to projects.

-- Committing code (docs, tests, community support, etc) or services for software engineering
-  - That you contribute yourself - as an individual **or** a paid employee - funding often opaque to the community
-- Hiring someone to do the above work
-- Or: directly funding FOSS Foundations or projects with cash or sponsorships.

----